- Along with the great white and tiger shark, the bull shark is considered one of the most dangerous apex predators of the ocean.

 Are Bull Sharks Threatened by Humans?

 Yes, their species are considered near-threatened.
 Big Bull was one of the few reproductive females found.
 Then, the rest of the babies found also came from Big Bull.
-So, it is an absolute shocker how their population has become so few over the years.
+So it is an absolute shock how their population has become so few over the years.

-Their most popular part is the fins which are largely used in China as fins soup.
+Their most popular part is the fins which are largely used in China as fin soup.
 Other than that, they are also hunted for meat, oils, and skins.
-It might not be a direct cause of their decrease but it plays a huge number in their lesser population size.
+It might not be a direct cause of their decreasing numbers but it plays a huge part in their lesser population size.